 You can check to see which computers have the File Sight Endpoint installed and running by looking in the Console at Advanced Services > File Sight Endpoints.

 If you have some File Sight Endpoints that are not up to the latest version, you can right click the File Sight Endpoint node and choose to have an update command sent to them.

 Most often you would run pafsendp on the target computer with a command such as:

 This could be run using any software distribution mechanism you already have in place.
-If you don't have something in place see the Example Install Script below.
+If you don't have something in place see the Example Install Script or Example Group Policy below.

 A few notes: